Authentic Lessons for 21st Century Learning

 Essential Question(s)

-How can statistics be used to make decisions?
+How can we use scatter plots to make decisions?

 Snapshot